nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </section>
 ```

-If the section if untitled, use the `aria-label` attribute instead and assign to it an appropriate label.
+If the section if untitled, the `aria-label` attribute is required to be used instead and have an appropriate label assigned to it.
 This will usually be addressed in the Editing Instructions.

 See [http://kb.daisy.org/publishing/docs/html/sections.html](http://kb.daisy.org/publishing/docs/html/sections.html) for more information.